jquir16/neovim-config/README.md

-# 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+# My Neovim Config for Go, Rust, and web dev

+feel free to use